Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

 	NOTE
 	**environmentCode** should be the same as the one used in the deployment steps

-* Run the below command to copy the sample GeoTiff image and the required configurations into the storage account for detecting swimming pool using the Object Detection CV model.
+* Run the following command to copy the sample GeoTiff image and the required configurations into the storage account for detecting swimming pools using the Object Detection CV model:

 	```
 	./deploy/scripts/copy_geotiff.sh <environmentCode>